 Two years as a "struggling artist" followed, but 1965 brought acclaim for the artist's first prestigious show: The Grand National exhibition in New York where the American Artists' Professional League presented him with their New Master's Award.
 President Lyndon Johnson discovered his fellow Texan's talent, became a Harvey collector, and introduced John Connally to the artist's work.
-Connally was enthusiastic about Harvey's art and, on one occasion, he presented a G. Harvey original to each governor of Mexico's four northern states.
+Connally was enthusiastic about Harvey's art; and, on one occasion, he presented a G. Harvey original to each governor of Mexico's four northern states.

-Harvey paints the spirit of America from its western hills and prairies to the commerce of its great cities.
+Harvey painted the spirit of America from its western hills and prairies to the commerce of its great cities.
 His original paintings and bronze sculptures are in the collections of major corporations, prestigious museums, the United States government, American presidents, governors, foreign leaders, and captains of industry.
 The Smithsonian Institution chose Harvey to paint "The Smithsonian Dream" commemorating its 150th Anniversary.
 The Christmas Pageant of Peace commissioned Harvey to create a painting celebrating this national event.
-He has been the recipient of innumerable awards and the subject of three books.
+He was the recipient of innumerable awards and the subject of three books.
 Through his art, our history lives.

 G. Harvey lived in Fredericksburg, Texas, with his wife Pat in a 150-year old stone home built by German settlers.
 His studio and residence were nestled within the Historic District of Fredericksburg.